frappe/books_docs/docs/inventory/serial-no.md

 ## Serial No Status

 - Serial No Status is set based on Stock Entry.
-- Serial Nos can automatically be created from a Stock Entry or Purchase Receipt.
+- Serial Nos can automatically be created from a Material Receipt or Purchase Receipt.
 Serial Numbers are automatically created if you mention them in the Serial Nos column.
-- Only Serial Numbers with status 'Active' can be delivered.
+- Only Serial Numbers with status `Active` can be delivered.
-- When a Shipment mentioning the serial number is created, status of the serial number changes to Delivered.
+- When a Shipment mentioning the Serial Number is created, status of the serial number changes to `Delivered`.